Waheed Alli, Baron Alli: Politics

+Controversies

+In August 2024, The Times reported that Alli had been given unrestricted access to 10 Downing Street, uncommon for anyone not formally employed in the Prime Minister's office, and that he had held a reception for party donors in the Downing Street garden.
+Pat McFadden later told Sky News that he did not think that Alli still held a Downing Street pass.
+He was also reported to have gifted Starmer nearly £16,200 of free clothing, which initially was not properly declared, while Starmer’s wife, Victoria, was given £5,000 of free clothing, which at first was not declared.
+The Daily Telegraph referred to Alli's loan of a "swanky" apartment to the Starmers, with a value of £20,000, as "donor-gate."

+Labour MPs repeatedly used the apartment.

+On 13 December 2021, during the COVID-19 pandemic in the United Kingdom, Starmer recorded there a Christmas message urging the public to work from home, while giving the impression he was in his own home, with a family photo behind him.

+The Telegraph also reported that Deputy Prime Minister Angela Rayner faced an investigation by the parliamentary standards commissioner over the use of Alli's $2.5-million New York apartment.

+On 27 September, Starmer admitted Alli gave him £32,000 to pay for clothing, double what he had previously declared.

+As of October 2024, Lord Alli is under investigation by the House of Lords Commissioner for Standards for "alleged non-registration of interests leading to potential breaches of paragraphs 14(a) and 17 of the thirteenth edition of the Code of Conduct for Members of the House of Lords".

+Philanthropy and recognition

+Philanthropy

-Alli's work has been focused around gay rights, youth and education.
-He is the former Chancellor of De Montfort University in Leicester.
-He is also the President of the Croydon Youth Development Trust.
+Alli's work has focused on gay rights, youth and education.

+He is the President of the Croydon Youth Development Trust.
 He is a patron of Skillset, the Sector Skills Council supporting skills and training within the creative media industries.

-In Autumn 2008 he won a Stonewall Award for the category of political figure.
 In 2002 he became a patron of The Albert Kennedy Trust, stating: "Being a teenager isn't easy and it's particularly difficult for vulnerable and socially excluded members of our community.
 The Albert Kennedy Trust offers young gay men, lesbians and bisexuals a unique and targeted service.
 My first task as Patron will be to support plans to extend these services across the UK, to help the increasing number of young people contacting the Trust."
-He was a keynote speaker at the International Conference on LGBT Human Rights, part of the 2006 World Outgames, which led to the Declaration of Montreal.
-Alli is a patron of Oxford Pride, the annual Pride event in Oxfordshire, and of Pride London.
-He is a patron of the Elton John AIDS Foundation.
+Alli is a patron of Oxford Pride, the annual Pride event in Oxfordshire, of Pride London and of the Elton John AIDS Foundation.

+Recognition

+Alli is a former Chancellor of De Montfort University in Leicester.